SCI-Arc’s Structural Actions to Promote Access, Inclusion, and Equity in Architecture

 - Commit core studios in all programs that focus on the social impact of architecture, including engagement with the context and community of Los Angeles.

 Calls for Reform

 The current process and system of architecture licensure presents real barriers to underrepresented communities entering the profession.
-We publicly call for extensive architecture licensure reform and support working with NAAB to reduce the requirements for becoming licensed as an architect in the US, such as eliminating the need for practical training.
+We publicly call for extensive architecture licensure reform and support working with NCARB to reduce the requirements for becoming licensed as an architect in the US, such as eliminating the need for practical training.
 We publicly call for an end to unpaid internships.
 We publicly call for the extensive reform of unpaid and pay-to-enter architecture competitions.

 We acknowledge and support the present opportunity that our city and county have to rethink public policy regarding how resources are allocated, including financial reform of law enforcement, in favor of the redistribution of government funds to fulfill a broader range of services that address social and community needs, such as housing and mental health and wellness.

 SCI-Arc will prioritize working with Black-, women-, and minority-owned businesses, and terminate relationships with companies that we become aware are supporters of racist causes.

 Finally, SCI-Arc leadership commits to work alongside the Committee for Equity and Inclusion for feedback and accountability regarding these actions.
 Further updates will be publicly disclosed as details are finalized.

 I would personally like to thank our community for allowing us the invaluable opportunity to listen.
 Over the past weeks, our students, faculty, and staff have generously shared their knowledge, thoughts, and recommendations—with special thanks to the SCI-Arc Student Union (STUN) for creating an illuminating series of presentations, as well as organizing a regular forum (“Fridays at 5”) for engaging in deeper conversation with ideas in support of the movement for racial justice, Black lives, and the eradication of white supremacy from our society.